priyanshuxd9/poof_initial/README.md

-# fadEM' - Group Chats that Fade Away
+# Poof - Ephemeral Group Chats

-fadEM' is a web application that allows users to create temporary, self-destructing group chats.
+Poof is a web application that allows users to create temporary, self-destructing group chats.
 The core idea is to provide a platform for ephemeral conversations that automatically disappear after a set timer, ensuring privacy and a clean slate.

 ## Core Features